nils-braun/b2luigi/docs/documentation/api.rst

 But if you want to take advantage of some of the recipies we have developed to work with large luigi task sets, you can use the drop in replacements from the ``b2luigi`` package.
-All task classes (except the :class:`b2luigi.DispatchableTask`) are superclasses of a ``luigi`` class.
+All task classes (except the :class:`b2luigi.DispatchableTask`, see below) are superclasses of a ``luigi`` class.
 As we import ``luigi`` into ``b2luigi``, you just need to replace